getsentry/snuba/docs/source/clickhouse/schema_design.rst

 and not load them for every row for every query is part of the performance advantage that ClickHouse provides over a traditional RDBMBS (like PostgreSQL).

-Commonly, a data schema contains a flexible key:value pair mapping (for example: tags) and stores that data in a column that contains two ``Nested`` arrays where the first array contains the keys of the dictionary and the second array contains the values.
+Commonly, a data schema contains a flexible key:value pair mapping (canonically: ``tags``) and stores that data in a column that contains two ``Nested`` arrays where the first array contains the keys of the dictionary and the second array contains the values.
 This works well when your dataset design gives you the ability to filter based on other attributes to a small